 Since 1996, Forde-Mazrui has been a member of the University of Virginia School of Law faculty, becoming a full professor in 2001.
-The William S. Potter Professor of Law teaches Constitutional Law, Employment Discrimination, Criminal Law, and Race and Law, and his scholarship focuses on equal protection, particularly as it applies to race and sexual orientation.
+The Mortimer M. Caplin Professor of Law and Earle K. Shawe Professor of Employment Law teaches Constitutional Law, Employment Discrimination, Criminal Law, and Racial Justice and Law, and his scholarship focuses on equal protection, particularly as it applies to race and sexual orientation.

 In addition, Forde-Mazrui served as the Barron F. Black Research Professor and the Justice Thurgood Marshall Distinguished Research Professor of Law.
-In 2003, he was appointed the inaugural director of the Center for the Study of Race and Law, a position he held until 2010.
+In 2003, he was appointed the inaugural director of the Center for the Study of Racial Justice and Law, a position he held until 2010, and resumed in 2016.

 A Dream Job

 "It's a dream job," Forde-Mazrui said of working in academia.
 "Intellectually, the work is very rewarding.
 I get to choose what subjects I want to teach, what readings I want to assign, and what issues I want to research and write about.
 In a sense, it's about being a lifelong student.
 It feels purposeful helping to impart to students not only the skills and knowledge to be a lawyer, but also my perspective on how best to understand the issues that we study.
 It's also rewarding to work with such smart and engaging students and colleagues."